Skip to main content

 Share:

-Kevin has worked on behalf of entities ranging from individual inventors and venture-backed startups to academic institutions, hospitals, and large multinationals.
-His experience spans broad technical fields including telecommunications, 3G, 4G, and 5G wireless technologies, video coding including High Efficiency Video Coding (HEVC)/H.265 and Versatile Video Coding (VVC)/H.266, artificial intelligence, block chain, complex software systems, consumer electronics, signal processing, robotics, and biotechnology.
+Kevin has represented clients ranging from individual inventors and venture backed startups to academic institutions, hospitals, and multinational companies.
+His technical experience spans telecommunications, complex software systems, artificial intelligence, clean energy, consumer electronics, signal processing, robotics, biotechnology, and other advanced technology fields.

 Kevin graduated first in class and summa cum laude from Suffolk Law’s evening program while working full time at Mintz as a patent agent.
-Before joining Mintz, Kevin worked as a systems engineer for Raytheon Corporation in their missile defense systems department.
-He has also worked for Science Applications International Corporation (SAIC), and Tangible Media, a research group with the MIT Media Laboratory.
-While pursuing his MS in Electrical and Computer Engineering, he focused on intelligent systems, robotics, and control.
+Prior to becoming a patent attorney, he worked as a systems engineer at Raytheon for missile defense systems and held engineering and research roles with Science Applications International Corporation (SAIC) and the MIT Media Laboratory.
+He earned his MS in Electrical and Computer Engineering with a focus on intelligent systems, robotics, and control.

 Experience